viktorzetterstrom/zetterstrom.dev/README.md

 ## Description

-I deploy many of my projects to a tiny k8s cluster at digital ocean, i pooled them all together in this repository for easy management.
+I deploy many of my projects to a tiny k8s cluster at digital ocean, I keep them in this repository.

 ## Projects